Home → Hunting & Trapping → Hunting → Laws & Rules → Moose Hunting

 Moose Hunting Permit

-Maine's moose hunt is a "permit only" hunt.
-4,105 permits were issued for the 2023 moose hunt.
+Maine's moose hunt is a "permit only" hunt issued by season for bull moose or antlerless moose.
+A bull moose permit allows the permittee to harvest a male moose with hardened antlers.
+An antlerless moose permit allows the permittee to harvest a female moose without antlers or a male calf moose without antlers.
+A total of 3,705 moose hunting permits were issued through the 2026 lottery.
 Each permittee may select a subpermittee to hunt with them.
-Applications are accepted April – May of each year.
 A person may not hunt moose with an apprentice hunter license.
 The bag limit is one moose per year, by either permittee or subpermittee.
-A person 10 years or age or older on the opening day of the moose hunt is eligible to apply for a moose hunting permit in that calendar year.
-A person under the age of 10 on the opening day of the moose hunting season may apply to earn a point in the lottery system, but cannot receive a permit.
+A person 10 years of age or older on the opening day of the moose hunt is eligible to apply for a moose hunting permit in that calendar year.

-Permit donation to veterans: A person who receives a moose permit may transfer that permit to a disabled veteran or may return the permit to MDIFW so the permit can be transfered to a disabled veteran through the Department of Veteran’s Affairs.
+Permit Donation to Veterans: A person who receives a moose permit may transfer that permit to a disabled veteran or may return the permit to MDIFW so the permit can be transfered to a disabled veteran through the Department of Veteran’s Affairs.
 The disabled veteran must meet eligibility and permit requirements.
 A transferor and a transferee of the permit are subject to the elimination of any accumulated points and the 3-year ineligibility period to reapply for a moose permit.

 Permits for 65 years old and older: A resident 65 years of age or older with 30 points or more in the moose lottery system who applies for a moose permit is guaranteed a permit.